ShadowChild/ShadowCommon/README.md

 project.ext.cybernizeVersion = "1.0-SNAPSHOT"

 dependencies {
-    compile "io.github.shadowchild:common-core:${cybernizeVersion}"
-    compile "io.github.shadowchild:common-opengl:${cybernizeVersion}"
-    compile "io.github.shadowchild:common-graphics:${cybernizeVersion}"
+    compile "io.github.shadowchild:cybernize2:${cybernizeVersion}"
 }
 ```

-The `common-core` dependency is required for any of the other projects you wish to use
+The `cybernize` dependency is required for any of the other projects you wish to use